seanpmaxwell/jet-schema/README.md

 <br/>

 `jetSchema()` accepts an optional settings object with 3 three properties:
-  - `globals?`: An array of **validator-objects**, which set certain default settings for specific validator-functions.
+  - `globals`: An array of **validator-objects**, which set certain default settings for specific validator-functions.
 You should use this option for frequently used validator-function/default/transform combinations where you don't want to set a default value or transform-function every time.
 Upon initialization, the validator-functions will check their defaults.
 If a value is not optional and you do not supply a default value, then an error will occur when the schema is initialized.
 If you don't set a default value for a validator-function in `jetSchema()`, you can also do so when setting up an individual schema (the next 3 snippets below contain examples).<br/>

   The format for a **validator-object** is:
   ```typescript